Affiliate links on SoundGuys may earn us a commission. Learn more.

 Your best bet for a good pair of earbuds for small ears is one that comes with a lot of ear tip sizes.
 Of our top picks, the Etymotic ER2SE and ER4SR both have plenty of ear tips to choose from.

-Noise isolation refers to the amount of ambient noise that is physically blocked by your earbuds/headphones.
+Noise isolation refers to the amount of ambient noise that is physically blocked by your earbuds or headphones.
 The degree to which noise is blocked depends on the design of a product, such as how well a pair of earbuds create a good seal.
-This form of noise attenuation is passive, since there’s no additional circuitry involved—just physics.
-On the other hand, noise cancelling is the process of using active circuitry to cancel out ambient noise, which typically works on top of noise isolation.
-Because of the additional circuitry, you’ll often find that noise cancelling headphones and earbuds can be expensive.
+This form of noise attenuation is passive, since there’s no electronic circuitry involved.
+On the other hand, noise cancelling is the process of using active circuitry to cancel out ambient noise, which works on top of noise isolation.
+Because of the processing needed, you’ll find that noise cancelling headphones and earbuds can be expensive.

+The good news is we know audio quality doesn’t correlate to price, so cheaper products don’t necessarily sound bad.
 One of the first things to go when hunting even for the cheap wired earbuds is build quality.
 Materials are predominantly plastic.
-You certainly won’t find any sort of Kevlar-reinforced braided cable like you will with pricier 1MORE products.
+You certainly won’t find any sort of Kevlar-reinforced braided cable like you will with pricier products.
 Additionally, few research and development resources are allocated to cheaper products.
-This means that ergonomics and sound quality fall to the wayside.
 Things are passable and could be good for the price.
 However, they won’t outperform professional IEMs.

 Other than the Sony WI-C310 and the JLab GO Air POP, there aren’t many options out there.
 At such a low price point, there are bound to be compromises.
 Sure, there are other wireless earbuds available for less than $20, but they tend to sacrifice audio quality for the sake of wireless connectivity.
 You’re better off spending your cash on a pair of good-sounding wired earbuds.